alecmuffett/the-onion-diaries/building-proof-of-concept.md

 # Building a "Proof of Concept" Onion Site
-## By using a rewrite-proxy for a normal, cleartext web site
+## …by using a rewrite-proxy for a normal, cleartext web site

 ## Goal